tvaroglu/snowy-pine-8251/README.md

 As a visitor
 When I visit an airline's show page
-Then I see a list of passengers that have flights from that airline And I see that this list is unique (no duplicate passengers) And I see that this list only includes adult passengers
+Then I see a list of passengers that have flights on that airline And I see that this list is unique (no duplicate passengers) And I see that this list only includes adult passengers